top of page

 "The Ballad of Laurel Springs sets the resonant violence of family secrets to the music of the mountains.
 With tenderness and grit, Janet Beard celebrates the harmonies of survival that run generations deep.
 Never has it felt more necessary—or more electric—for a story to be heard through song."- Amy Jo Burns, author of Cinderland and Shiner

 "Janet Beard’s powerful novel unfolds with the intricate weaving of generations of unforgettable women’s vivid voices.
-An illuminating glimpse into the eerie murder ballads of history, The Ballad of Laurel Springs is compelling historical fiction at its best.”- Patti Callahan, author of Surviving Savannah and Becoming Mrs. Lewis
+An illuminating glimpse into the eerie murder ballads of history, The Ballad of Laurel Springs is compelling historical fiction at its best.”- Patti Callahan Henry, author of The Secret Book of Flora Lea and Surviving Savannah

 "Lyrical, atmospheric and deeply moving, Janet Beard's new novel, The Ballad of Laurel Springs, explores the legacies—of passion and violence, music and faith—that haunt one family across the generations.
 A gifted storyteller, Beard brings her native East Tennessee to life with grace and empathy.
-This book is a stunner."- Jillian Medoff, author of This Could Hurt
+This book is a stunner."- Jillian Medoff, author of When We Were Bright and Beautiful and This Could Hurt

 "The captivating writing will grab you from the start, and you'll spend your nights curled up with this page-turner in one hand and a cup of cider in the other."- Country Living Front Porch Book Club pick October 2021